View pipeline details

 - Click Download

 to download pipeline details.
-You can
+Download logs

 The following table describes the pipeline details header fields from left to right and top to bottom: